mibur1/psy111/book/statistics/4_Moderated_Reg/1_Centering.md

 sns.histplot(df_small['age'], bins=10);
 ```

-By using Seaborn's 'scatterplot', we can explore the relationship between 'WMf' and 'gff' and identify any trends.
-Additionally, we will incorporate age as the hue to visualize how this variable may influence the relationship between 'WMf' and 'gff'.
+By using Seaborn's 'scatterplot', we can explore the relationship between `WMf` and `gff` and identify any trends.
+Additionally, we will incorporate age as the hue to visualize how this variable may influence the relationship between `WMf` and `gff`.

 ```{code-cell}
 sns.scatterplot(data=df_small, x='WMf', y='gff', hue='age');